 The common thread is that they highlight that adequate vitamin D levels may help our immune systems fight off the SARS-CoV-2 virus, as with other viruses that cause upper respiratory infections.
 People with vitamin D deficiency may, therefore, not be able to do this as effectively.

-One aspect of this is that it provides an elegant excuse about why people from marginalized racial and ethnic groups have been disproportionately affected by COVID-19, as some scientists have suggested.
+One aspect of this is that it provides an elegant excuse about why people from marginalized racial and ethnic groups have been disproportionately affected by COVID-19, as

 There is already evidence to suggest that people with darker skin tones who live in Northern latitudes have inadequate vitamin D levels.